 The school principal or the Child Protection Committee may refer the victims and the bully to trained professionals outside the school, such as social workers, guidance counselors, psychologists, or child protection specialists, for further assessment and appropriate intervention measures, as may be necessary.
-The school principal or the designated school personnel shall notify local authorities, if he or she believes that appropriate criminal charges may be pursued against the bully or offending student.
+The school principal or the designated school personnel shall notify the Women and Children's Protection Desk (WCPD) of the local Philippine National Police, if he believes that appropriate criminal charges may be pursued against the bully or offending student.